SamirIngley/Desktop-Profiles/README.md

 ### :star2: :briefcase: 💨 Have the apps and websites for **important tasks ready to go at a moment's notice**\
 ### :star2: :brain: :open_file_folder: **Organize repetitive tasks** into groups of apps and urls for better efficiency and organization\
-### :star2: 🧹 🗑 **Remove the clutter** from having sites and apps always open and improve computer performance and efficiency
+### :star2: 🧹 🗑 **Remove clutter** from having sites and apps always open and improve computer performance and efficiency

 ### Status: :blue_heart: Live and running smoothly!
 *********************************************************************************************